Diploknema sebifera

 Diploknema sebifera is a plant in the family Sapotaceae.
 It grows as a tree up to 40 m tall, with a trunk diameter of up to 60 cm.
 The bark is greyish brown.
 Inflorescences bear up to 10 reddish brown flowers.
-Fruit is ellipsoid, up to 6 cm long.
-Habitat is lowland dipterocarp forests from sea-level to 200 m altitude.
-D. sebifera is endemic to Borneo.
+The fruit is ellipsoid, up to 6 cm long.
+Its habitat is mixed dipterocarp forests from sea level to 300 m altitude.
+Diploknema sebifera is native to Peninsular Malaysia and Borneo.